idealre/idealre/README.md

-- 👋 Hi, I’m @idealre, a full stack developer.
+- 👋 Hi, I’m @idealre, a full stack developer girl.
-- 👀 I’m interested in Javascript.
+- 👀 I’m interested in Javascript ecosystem.
-- 🌱 I’m currently learning Rust.
+- 🌱 I’m currently learning Rust and other interesting technology.
-- 🐷 I like dancing and swimming.
+- 🐷 I love dancing and swimming, it helps me maintain a healthy body.